approvals/ApprovalTests.cpp/doc/UsingCatch.md

-## Getting Started With Catch 1 and 2
+## Getting Started With Catch 2

 The [Catch2](https://github.com/catchorg/Catch2) test framework works well with Approval Tests.

 This section describes the various ways of using Approval Tests with Catch 2.

-These steps also work with the earlier version, Catch 1, which is on the [Catch 1.x branch](https://github.com/catchorg/Catch2/tree/Catch1.x), and is still provided for those on pre-C++11 compilers.
-(Please note that the Approval Tests library requires C++11 or newer, however).

-Approval Tests requires that a file called `catch.hpp` is found.
+Approval Tests requires that a file called `catch2/catch.hpp` is found.

 (Before v7.0.0, it required `Catch.hpp`)